-Update March 7th: Act fast on 20% ESO coupon which expires tomorrow.
+Update April 22nd: ESO is now live and launched, and there’s actually a 20% off deal available (expires soon).
 Get Digital Imperial Edition for $64 or the Standard Edition at $48.
-Use coupon code: H799RH-7L8NPP-RCKKT8
+Use coupon code: OFU76E-1C6RHK-OX6OMC

 The official unboxing of The Elder Scrolls Online Imperial Edition was revealed just yesterday through a ZeniMax Online Studios via a YouTube video.
 (Its funny how unboxing has become such a thing that official sources are now doing it themselves – much better to present the messaging yourselves vs some random kid on YouTube, I’m sure).

 The lead Loremaster for ESO Lawrence Schick first touched on the digital additions in the Imperial Edition, and that’s what we’ll be focusing on today: comparing the Digital Imperial Edition vs Standard Edition, and what preordering both copies gets you.

 The Explorer’s Pack Pre-Order Bonus

 Pre-ordering The Elder Scrolls Online on both the Imperial and Standard Edition will net you the “Explorer Pack” bonus.
 There’s three specific goodies in this pack:

 - Scuttler vanity pet (shown above, a dinosaur/lizard-ish creature)

 - Four bonus treasure maps (picture shows one but you get four)

 - Play as any of the nine races in any Alliance (races are confined to a specific of the three Alliances, getting the Explorer Pack negates that)

 Early-Access For Pre-Orders of ESO